dawnwallet/dawn-ai-user-guide/README.md

 I wonder what an AI agents favourite food is, its favourite hobby, what is its favourite wallet?
 Has AI figured out the meaning to life?

 ## Limitations and future development
 To interact with Ethereum, or find out about what's happening on-chain, Dawn AI has to have a so-called "tool" built and made available to it.
-These tools are small pieces of software that tell the AI agent how to call an API, how to query some data, how to interact with a smart contract etc.
+These tools are small pieces of software that tell the AI agent how to call an API, how to query some data, how to interact with a smart contract etc. Dawn can't interact with a protocol that it does not yet have a tool for.
+It currently can only do one activity per prompt - complex multi-step commands like "bridge $100 to base and then mint a pudgy penguins NFT" won't work.

 Is there a protocol you want supported, or an action you want to take that Dawn can't currently do?
 Let us know!